woozlik/JUnitGradleCrossBrowser/README.md

 # JUnitGradleCrossBrowser

 This is a simple project that uses next stack to write cross-browser UI tests.
-This tests can be run in parallel
+These tests can be run in parallel

 Stack: Java + JUnit + Gradle